the-eco-foundation/eco-routes/contracts/README.md

 <ins>Security:</ins> This method can be called by anyone, but cannot be called again for the same intent, thus preventing a double fulfillment.
 This method executes arbitrary calls written by the intent creator on behalf of the Inbox contract - it is important that the caller be aware of what they are executing.
 The Inbox will be the msg.sender for these calls. _sourceChainID, the destination's chainID, the inbox address, _targets, _data, _expiryTime, and _nonce are hashed together to form the intent's hash on the IntentSource - any incorrect inputs will result in a hash that differs from the original, and will prevent the intent's reward from being withdrawn (as this means the intent fulfilled differed from the one created).
 The _expectedHash input exists only to help prevent this before fulfillment.

-### Intent Proving
+## Intent Proving

-Intent proving lives on the `Prover`, which is on the source chain. `Prover`s are the parties that should be interacting with the Prover contract, but the `IntentSource` does read state from it.
-At the outset, Eco will run a proving service that manages this step for all intents.
+Intent proving lives on the `Prover`, which is on the source chain. `Prover`s are the parties that should be interacting with the `Prover` contract, but the `IntentSource` does read state from it.

-##### Events
+### Events

 <h4><ins>L1WorldStateProven</ins></h4>
 <h5> emitted when L1 world state is proven</h5>